 2.4.5.
 Determination of °Brix (refractometric dry extract)

 For the °Brix analysis, a few drops of tomato fruit juice were placed on the fixed prism of a refractometer.
-The concentration of soluble matter measured at 20 °C was read and then expressed as a percentage by mass according to a standardised method (NA 5669).
+The concentration of soluble matter measured at 20 °C was read and then expressed as a percentage by mass according to a standardized method (NA 5669).

 2.4.6.
 Determination of vitamin C (L-ascorbic acid)